flintsaw/KaiO-SOS/README.md

 - [ ] Remove programs with ADB?
     Need to list all google, facebook,whatsapp, etc. files here
 - [ ] IPtables to block tracking domains?
+Does manifest.webapp contain anything useful for removing unwanted code?

 ## Notes and Reference